-- Behold that man, with lanky locks, Which hang in strange confusion o'er his brow; And nicely scan his garments, rent and patch'd, In colours varied, like a pictured map; And watch his restless glance-now grave, now gay-As saddening thought, or merry humour's flash Sweeps o'er the deep-mark'd lines which care hath left : As when the world is steep'd in blackest night, The forked lightning flashes through the sky, And all around leaps into life and light, To sink again in darkness blacker still.
+- Behold that man, with lanky locks, Which hang in strange confusion o'er his brow ; And nicely scan his garments, rent and patch'd, In colours varied, like a pictured map ; And watch his restless glance-now grave, now gay-As saddening thought, or merry humour's flash Sweeps o'er the deep-mark'd lines which care hath left ; As when the world is steep'd in blackest night, The forked lightning flashes through the sky, And all around leaps into life and light, To sink again in darkness blacker still.
 Yes! look upon that face lugubrious, long, As thoughtfully he stands with folded arms Amid his realm of charr'd and spectral stumps, Which once were trees, but now, with sprawling roots, Cling to the rocks which peep above the soil.

-Ay! look again,

-And say if you discern the faintest trace

-Of warrior bold;-the gait erect and proud,

-The steady glance that speaks the fearless soul,

-Watchful and prompt to do what man can do

-When duty calls.
-All wreck'd and reckless now;-

-But let the trumpet's soul-inspiring sound

-Wake up the brattling echoes of the woods,

-Then watch his kindling eye-his eagle glance-

-While thoughts of glorious fields, and battles won,

-And visions bright of joyous, hopeful youth

-Sweep o'er his soul.
-A soldier now once more-

-Touch'd by the magic sound, he rears his head,

-Responsive to the well-known martial note,
+Ay ! look again, And say if you discern the faintest trace Of warrior bold ;- the gait erect and proud, The steady glance that speaks the fearless soul, Watchful and prompt to do what man can do Wake up the brattling echoes of the woods, Then watch his kindling eye-his eagle glance-While thoughts of glorious fields, and battles won, And visions bright of joyous, hopeful youth Sweep o'er his soul.
+A soldier now once more-Touch'd by the magic sound, he rears his head, Responsive to the well-known martial note.
 And stands again a hero 'mid his rags.